Shawn-Nichol/AndroidKotlinGuide/User Interface/Look and feel/Shadows and clip views.md

 ## Customize view Shadows and Outlines
 The bounds of a view's background drawable determine the default shape of its shadow.
 Outlines represent the outer shape of a graphics object and define the ripple area for touch feedback.

-Consider theis view, defined with a background drawable.
+Consider this view, defined with a background drawable.
 ```
 <TextView
     android:id="@+id/myview"